These ideas for summer excursions bring your child’s favorite books to life

 Join your child in volunteering for a morning at the animal shelter.
 She’ll find our just what’s involved in keeping the pets clean, happy, and well fed.
 Or head for a thoroughbred horse farm or racetrack; some have trackside restaurants that serve breakfast during morning workouts.

-Inspirational titles
+Suggested titles

-- The Story of Ferdinand, Munro Leaf
+- The Story of Ferdinand(opens in a new window) by Munro Leaf

-- Babe, the Gallant Pig, Dick King-Smith
+- Babe, the Gallant Pig(opens in a new window) by Dick King-Smith

 Archaeology